 Teresa has been a Product Discovery Coach for over a decade.
 She specializes in customer interview insights, product experiments, and outcomes.
 She helps teams to bridge the gap between their market research and product decisions, giving them the confidence to believe that they’re on the right track.

-Before she settled into this role, Teresa was the VP of Product at AfterCollege, as well as an Advisor at Kindling.
+Before she settled into this role, Teresa was the VP of Product at AfterCollege and an Advisor at Kindling.
 She acts as an Instructor for the Executive Learning & Organizational Change Program at Northwestern University.

 She’s always sharing uplifting, positive messages and insights into being a woman in product.